-Introduction: On September 18, 2020, Americans were saddened to hear of the passing of Supreme Court Justice Ruth Bader Ginsburg.
-Her death has led to the beginning of an important constitutional procedure—the nomination and confirmation of a new member of the Supreme Court.
+On January 27, 2022, Supreme Court Justice Stephen Breyer wrote a letter to President Biden announcing his intention to retire.
+This has led to the beginning of an important constitutional procedure—the nomination and confirmation of a new member of the Supreme Court.
 In this eLesson, students will examine the process of selecting a new Justice and form their own ideas on what makes an ideal candidate for the highest court of the land.

 Have students read Article II Section 2 of Handout A: U.S. Constitution.
 Then ask them to answer the following questions.